Daulat Beg Oldi

-Daulat Beg Oldi (also Oldie, DBO) is a traditional campsite and current military base located in the midst of the Karakoram Range in northern Ladakh, India.
+Daulat Beg Oldi (also Oldie, DBO), in the Karakoram Range, is a historic campsite and current military base located in Nubra district in northern Ladakh in India.
 It is on the historic trade route between Ladakh and the Tarim Basin, and is the last campsite before the Karakoram Pass.
 It is said to be named after Sultan Said Khan ("Daulat Beg" [The Statesman]) of the Yarkent Khanate, who died here on his return journey from an invasion of Ladakh and Kashmir.
 Chip Chap River, the main headwater of the Shyok River, flows just to the south.
 The Line of Actual Control with Chinese-controlled Aksai Chin is five miles to the east.

 An Indian border outpost was established here in the summer of 1960.
 An Advance Landing Ground was also constructed here, one of the world's highest airstrips.
 DBO has two road links constructed by the Border Roads Organization, the 235 km-long Darbuk-Shyok-DBO Road, and the Sasoma–Saser La-DBO Road which provides an alternate and the shortest route to DBO from the Nubra Valley.

 Location and physical conditions

 Daulat Beg Oldi (DBO) lies at the northeastern corner of the Karakoram Range, at the northern edge of Depsang Plains at an elevation of 5100 m.
-The international border with China is 8 km to the north and the Line of Actual Control with Chinese-controlled Aksai Chin is 9 km to the east.
+Karakoram Pass on the international border with China is 8 km to the north and the Line of Actual Control with Chinese-controlled Aksai Chin is 9 km to the east.
 Other than Siachen Glacier military bases, DBO is India's northernmost settlement.
 The nearest civilian town is Murgo to the south, which has a small population of Baltis.

 The temperature plummets as low as -55 C in the winters.
 The weather deteriorates frequently with strong icy winds lashing much of DBO.
 DBO has very little if any vegetation or wildlife.
 Communication is possible only through INMARSAT (satellite) phones.